Kaushik-Rupapara-05/ecommarce_demo/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+E-commerce Platform:-
+This is a dynamic and fully responsive eCommerce platform built using Next.js.
+It includes features such as dynamic slug handling, login management with local storage, product carousels, currency formatting, and more.

+Features:-

+Dynamic Slug Handling: Pages are dynamically generated based on product slugs.

+Responsive Design: Built with TailwindCSS for a mobile-first, responsive user interface.

+Login Management: User login states are handled using local storage for persistence across sessions.

+Product Carousel: Implemented using Swiper for smooth, touch-enabled sliders.

+Currency Formatting: Products are displayed with formatted prices depending on user location.

+State Management: Managed using Redux Toolkit for efficient global state handling.

+API Integration: Axios is used for fetching data from APIs.

+Client-Side Routing: React Router DOM is used for seamless navigation.

+Technologies Used:-

+Next.js: For building the user interface.

+TailwindCSS: Utility-first CSS framework for rapid UI development.

+Redux Toolkit: State management for handling the cart, user authentication, and product listings.

+Swiper: For product image carousels.

+Axios: For making HTTP requests.

+React Router DOM: Client-side routing for navigating between pages.

+Local Storage: Used to persist login states and user sessions.